I’m a survivor. I’m a NICU mama.

 Wilder’s day finally arrived.
 In mid-March, he felt fresh air for the first time on his little face.
 I had dreamed of that day and when it finally came, I was terrified.
 After surviving the NICU, would he survive in the world?

-My baby is now 19-months-old.
+Writing this, my baby is now 19 months old.
 He is beautiful and strong, but it has not been easy.
 He has a weak immune system and is in physical, occupational and speech therapy.
-He is thriving, but being born premature means he will need extra help until he is at least three.
-My journey as a NICU mommy also didn’t end with him coming home.
+He is thriving, but being born premature means he will need extra help until he is at least 3.
+My journey as a NICU mama also didn’t end with him coming home.
 I have suffered anxiety and post-traumatic stress.
 I worry constantly about his health and well-being.

 I blamed myself for not being able to carry him to full term, even though I logically knew it was not my fault.
 Fertility is mysterious and complex.
 Like the majority of mommies I met in the NICU, I had no prior health complications my entire life.
 Yet I was seemingly fragile when it came to pregnancy, and one of the unlucky ones that randomly had a placental abruption.
 There was nothing I could have done to change it or stop him from being born early, and I am filled with gratitude daily that he is alive.